FireShredder24/stone-sim/README.txt

 Abstract:

 	This simulator does not attempt to approximate aerodynamic properties of rockets, only their actual flight characteristics.
 This is not intended to be a replacement for OpenRocket or any other full-featured rocket building simulator, only a tool for preliminary analysis.
-The simulation technically possesses 6 degrees of freedom, but rolling motion and fin lift calculations are very, very unreliable.
+The simulation possesses 6 degrees of freedom (3-axis translation and 3-axis rotation).

 	As such, you, the user, must supply each property of the vehicle (dry mass, fuel mass, drag coefficient, frontal area, etc.).
 There is no attempt to derive any of these values from physical realities, such as the size and density of various structural components or propellants.